-Bettie the Boston Terrier, 9, Was a Neighborhood Paper’s Best Friend
+Democrats in Hell’s Kitchen?
+Believe it.

 Board members were quick to point out that Malta’s name was on the Il Bastardo liquor license, and that Sollenne had served as culinary director for three of his New York City Restaurant Group holdings, including Arte Café and Bocca di Bacco.
 Another noted a Facebook page advertising the restaurant’s back room for one of Sollenne’s events; she contends that she merely rented the space because it was convenient.

-Others like BLP member Lily Fan stuck to the legal aspects.
-“The 500-foot rule states that if a new place is not in the best interest of the community, or if there are three or more existing licenses which are there, they have to show how a new liquor license benefits the community,” noted Fan.
+Others like BLP member Inga Ivchenko stuck to the legal aspects.
+“The 500-foot rule states that if a new place is not in the best interest of the community, or if there are three or more existing licenses which are there, they have to show how a new liquor license benefits the community,” noted Ivchenko.
 “I think we should hear from the public, because I don’t think it’s in their best interest.”

 The public was on hand, as more than 60 people crowded the fourth floor Green Room at Yotel (W. 42nd St. & 10th Ave.) for this pre-emptive strike against what they have deemed a “bad operator.”
 Over the last three years, Il Bastardo garnered a reputation among residents, the SLA, and the NYPD for a litany of drunk and disorderly conduct violations as well as the occasional assault.
 Now that residents have seen an end to the club’s raucous weekend brunches, they are hardly eager to see a similar pattern erupt in two new locations.